undead404/you-must-hear/docs/tags/yacht-rock.md

 Last updated: <time datetime="2025-10-22T16:08:29.575Z">Wed Oct 22 2025 19:08:29 GMT+0300 (Eastern European Summer Time)</time>

+### Description

+Yacht rock is a smooth, sophisticated style of soft rock and R&amp;B that emerged in the late 1970s and early 1980s, characterized by polished production, jazz-influenced instrumentation, and mellow vocals.
+The genre evokes a leisurely, upscale lifestyle with its laid-back grooves and radio-friendly melodies.
+Its name playfully references the affluent, nautical aesthetic associated with its pristine sound.

 ### 100 chronological releases

 | Place | Cover | Date | Artist | Album |